XDoubleU/check-in/api/README.md

 # Check-In API

 (Prereq.)
-Install required packages used by some commands:  `make init`
+Install required tools used by some commands:  `make tools`

 ## Lint Commands